-342 Maritime Economy [AR]
+342 Maritime Economy

 An overview of the historical and contemporary dimensions of the Maritime economy.
 The course first traces the development of the Maritime economy with emphasis on the evolution of regional disparities.
 It then examines the current economy and the economic and political forces that are now generating change.
 Three credits.
-Not offered 2009-2010.